Eguerraa/docker-observium/README.md

 # docker-observium
 A set of containers to run Observium in Docker.
 Uses Træfik reverse proxy and Ofelia for easy cron job scheduling.
-RRD files will be peristed and preserved in a named Docker volume.
+RRD files will be persisted and preserved in a named Docker volume.

 ## Requirements
 - Docker in a x86_64 environment